 Håfa adai!
 Welcome to Bookmarks & Armchairs!

 I am a Guamanian Chamorro mestiza living in a North American desert who love books!
 I also have ADHD.
-This blog is my way of tracking the many books I read and listen to.
+This blog is my way helping my neurodivergent brain keep track of the many books I read and listen to.

 I post book reviews every Monday.
 Each week will feature reviews from specific genres, sorted into “bookshelves.”
 Some months—like heritage months and “spooky season”—will have a unifying theme and may not follow the regular weekly post order.
 Months with a 5th Monday will be a flex day where I either post extra book reviews or take a break.
 Weeks featuring a book I am revisiting for a review (or featuring a book I do not recommend) will most likely have a second book review posted.